Dipen56/SWEN-301-KPSmart/git rules.md

 **** **NOTE: NEVER WORK OF THE MASTER BRANCH** ****

-_MOST IMPORTANT COMMANDS USED EVERTIME_
+_MOST IMPORTANT COMMANDS USED EVERY TIME_

 to pull files from online:
 `git pull` or `git pull origin <branch name>`